 We also recognise that a new Honda model is not always what our customers are looking for.
 For this reason, Bennetts also has the knowledge and means to find our best competitive quote for second-hand Honda machinery.

-As the No. 1, motorcycle insurance specialist with over 30 years experience in customer satisfaction, we believe we can offer the most competitive insurance quote geared to suit you and, of course, your Honda motorcycle.
+As a motorcycle insurance specialist with over 85 years experience, we believe we can offer the most competitive insurance quote geared to suit you and, of course, your Honda motorcycle.

 Getting insurance quote is easy with Bennetts.

 Simply complete our online form or call our dedicated customer service team on 0330 018 7990, who are on hand 24/7 to find the best deal for you.

 world.honda.com/motorcycle/ – Honda global website dedicated to its motorcycle division with separate links to dedicated sites for sport, technology talk, Super Cub and much, much more.